pixel

 • The paying parent suffers a significant medical crisis.

-It is important to note that when a child turns 18, or when they graduate high school, their child support does not automatically come to an end.
+Additionally, it important to note that when a child turns 18 or graduates from high school, their child support does not automatically come to an end.
 Instead, the parent must contact the Child Support Division of the Attorney General’s office once they have confirmed that they should stop paying child support by checking the final order.
-After they have contacted the Child Support Division, either a stop payment will be issued or a letter to stop withholding income can be sent to your employer.
+After they have contacted the Child Support Division, either a stop payment will be issued or a letter to stop income withholding can be sent to your employer.
+Once the child support court order has expired, you no longer owe any money in support.

+Navigating child support obligations can get tricky, which is why it is best to refer to experts to help you navigate this process.
 If you have any other questions or you believe you no longer have to pay child support, please do not hesitate to give us a call.
-We are here to help you through the process.
+We are here to help parents through the child support process.

 Contact Our Montgomery County Firm